You probably haven’t started thinking about turkey and cranberry sauce, but maybe it’s time you did.

 In the next few weeks, consider publishing useful holiday shopping content, like curated gift lists or helpful instruction guides (wink, wink) that feature your products and provide a service to customers.

 Pitch to Other Blogs and Social Media Influencers

 Influencers are called influencers for a reason.
-Get your products in front of the web’s most powerful people and you could be rewarded with more traffic to your site — and ideally, hoards of new shoppers.
+Get your products in front of the web’s most influential people and you could be rewarded with more traffic to your site — and ideally, hoards of new shoppers.

-Pitch your products to other sites (for their gift guides, guest posts, or other content) and you’re inviting a whole new set of eyes to explore your offerings.
+Pitch your products to other sites (for their gift guides, guest posts, or other content), and you’re inviting a whole new set of eyes to explore your offerings.
 Score!

 Share Positive Product Reviews

 Word-of-mouth marketing is powerful, especially in e-commerce.
 With prompts on your site or through after-purchase email messages, invite your customers to leave reviews of your products.
-Share the glowing ones with new customers (and turn them into repeat customer) or to persuade on-the-fence buyers.
+Share the glowing ones with new customers (and turn them into repeat customers) or to persuade on-the-fence buyers.